ptsteadman/notebook/essays/fb-status-drafts.md

 When ambitious/powerful people complain about organization x, they always say something like "if anyone know someone at x, please put them in touch with me".

-We live in an awkward time where there are great, flexible, powerful tools for making websites, but choosing and setting up these tools is difficult.
+We live in an awkward time when there are great, flexible, powerful tools for making websites, but choosing and setting up these tools is difficult.

 I have to win often, or I will probably be unsatisfied with my life.

+Looking for a writer to work with: I'll carefully edit your writing if you edit mine.
+Hoping to provide and receive highly critical iterative feedback.